Edinburgh West (UK Parliament constituency)

 Edinburgh West is a burgh constituency of the House of Commons of the Parliament of the United Kingdom, first contested at the 1885 general election.
 (Note: As with all extant examples of constituencies nationwide (since 1955) it elects one Member of Parliament (MP) by the first past the post system of election.)
 It has been represented since 2017 by Christine Jardine of the Liberal Democrats.

-Prior to the 2005 general election, the boundaries were the same as the eponymous constituency of the Scottish Parliament, which had been created in 1999.
+Prior to the 2005 general election, the boundaries were the same as the Edinburgh West Scottish Parliament constituency, created in 1999, later replaced by the Edinburgh Western Scottish Parliament constituency.

 History

 This commuter belt seat, distinctively in the city, was Unionist/Conservative for over 65 years, from the 1931 general election until the 1997 general election, although the Liberal/SDP Alliance and later the Liberal Democrats repeatedly came close to winning in the 1980s and early 1990s.
 By the time of the 2024 general election, the Conservatives had dropped to fourth place with just 5.5% of the vote.

 After 1997, the seat was held by the Liberal Democrats until the 2015 general election.
 The Member of Parliament (MP) between the 2015 and 2017 general elections was Michelle Thomson, who was elected for the Scottish National Party (SNP) in May 2015.
 In September 2015, she resigned the party whip and sat as an Independent.
 Thomson chose not to seek reelection either for the SNP or as an Independent candidate.
 At the 2017 general election, Christine Jardine of the Liberal Democrats gained the seat with a majority of 2,988 votes.
 Jardine held the seat in 2019 with a slightly increased margin, and again in 2024, when her majority increased to 16,470 votes (31.4%).

 Up to 2024, the seat had been relative to others a marginal seat since 2005, as the winner's majority had not exceeded 8.2% of the vote since the 30% majority won in that year.
 The seat has changed hands twice electorally since that year and once through resigning the party whip.